This large, rambling country house is just an hour from Dublin, but it could be in a different world.

 Have an aperitif in the old kitchen bar, while considering daily-changing menus that showcase the best of local and seasonal produce.

-A strong kitchen team is led by Abhishek ('Abhi') Tiwari, who recently returned to Rathsallagh as Head Chef after a spell gaining experience in Dublin, ably assisted by an excellent Sous Chef, Garret Young.
+A strong kitchen team is led by Head Chef Abhishek ('Abhi') Tiwari, who returned to Rathsallagh after a spell away, ably assisted by an excellent Sous Chef, Garret Young.
 Abhi and Garret clearly relish everything that is going on at Rathsallagh; menus, which are interesting and change daily, are based on local and seasonal produce, much of it from Rathsallagh's own walled garden, which tops the supplier list.

 Local butcher, Myles Doyle, supplies excellent meats, notably the dry-aged steaks that are the such a draw on the Steak & Wine evenings held on Thursday nights off season (to the end of March) and the wonderful whole hams that feature every morning on the breakfast buffet.
 Doyle's and Heaney Meats of Galway also supply other meats and poultry, while delicious rare breed pork comes from nearby Wine Tavern Farm, Co Wicklow.